 It is notable, that before Alec was a full time director, he got his hands dirty learning all aspects of Sanford operations.
 This included bringing new life to the long neglected outside spaces of the historic residential houses.
 Alec ordered 220 arborvitae and boxwood trees from Washington State, and led a brigade of friends in transforming the grounds of Sanford House at Cherry Street for Women.
 The resulting natural, green fence lining the property, has become a landmark feature of Sanford and all of Cherry Street.

 Alec is a proud fan of his hometown, Grand Rapids.
 He is oftentimes out exploring new features of the city or fulfilling a request to show an out of town guest everything Grand Rapids has to offer.
-As a nod to his passion for history and politics, Alec can also be found traveling, in his quest to visit every presidential library in the United States.
+Alec also enjoys everything about the “pure Michigan” outdoors.

-Alec says, “I love being a part of Sanford Addiction Treatment Centers, because it is not just a place to work.
+Alec says, “I love being a part of Sanford, because it is not just a place to work.
 We are a family.
 Everyone is dedicated to creating a warm environment where men and women can come to learn about their new life in recovery.”